Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 \section{Deepfake Generation}

-In Figure \ref{fig_taxonomy}, we first divide deepfake research by task, into deepfake generation methods and deepfake detection methods.
-We organize our literature review according to this split, discussing generative methods in the current section.
+We organize our literature review of deepfake generation methods according to taxonomy illustrated in Figure A1 (in supplementary).
 We find that the most prominent approaches for deepfake generation are based on GANs or diffusion models.
 In some domains, such as video and audio, transformer-based methods are also very popular.
 Less frequently encountered methods are based on Variational Autoencoders (VAEs), Neural Radiance Fields (NeRF), 3D Morphable Models (3DMMs) and CNNs.
 Some models are only applied to specific media types, \eg~NeRF and 3DMMs are typically applied in the video domain.
 A number of studies use hybrid models, combining GANs with VAEs on the one hand, or CNNS with RNNs on the other.
-We further structure our presentation according to the media type.
+We start by providing tutorials for the main generative frameworks below.
+We structure the remainder of our presentation according to the media type.
 For each media type, we divide the surveyed studies according to the underlying architectures.
-Moreover, we provide tutorials for the most important generative frameworks in the supplementary.
+Finally, we compare deepfake generations methods in terms of visual quality, performance and speed.